 It may have faded a little bit, in which case I went over it more recently (about two years ago) with a new set of markers I was trying out.

 Yes….a few to mention.
-One, markers and pens are best for crisp outlines, fine details, and outlining, but if you have larger spaces of detail to fill in, they may be time consuming, unless you also choose more broad – tip markers, or employ coloring techniques like hatching or crossing kind of like I talk about right here with my coloring book pages 🙂
+One, markers and pens are best for crisp outlines, fine details, and outlining, but if you have larger spaces of detail to fill in, they may be time consuming, unless you also choose more broad – tip markers, or employ coloring techniques like hatching or crossing, as opposed to just blocking in color.

 Also, you will need to have a firm method of securing your item as marker tips can “drag” across fabric if it isn’t secured well.
 You may also need to keep a cardboard insert segued in between each side of the fabric item – although fabric markers are designed very well nowadays to not bleed much, they may do so slightly (especially the darker colors…OR if you keep the marker tip in one place for too long.)

 The above image is of a pillow I decorated way back when …it was on polyester believe it or not….Polyester is notoriously slick which meant that the markers I used at the time would not have done much “skipping” while I worked.

 I also embellished that pillow with a little bling too but you get the idea – you can pretty much draw on anything as long as you understand how it works!
 Here are some examples of paints that are perfect for this, very close to what I used – they have lots of pretty special effects, too: